Life As a Chemical Technician

 - Organic Preparation Technician

 In 2016, there was an estimated number of 67,300 jobs in the United States for Chemical Technician.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Chemical Technician by 2026.
-Due to new job openings and attrition, there will be an average of 6,600 job openings in this field each year.
+The BLS estimates 6,600 yearly job openings in this field.

 The states with the most job growth for Chemical Technician are Utah, Colorado, and Florida.
 Watch out if you plan on working in Vermont, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.

 Salary for a Chemical Technician

 Chemical Technicians make between $29,920 and $79,100 a year.